romlogic/google-cloud-java/README.md

 and [javadoc](http://google.github.io/google-auth-library-java/releases/0.6.0/apidocs/) for more details.

-To access Google Cloud services, you first need to ensure that the necessary Google Cloud APIs are enabled for your project.
+To access Google Cloud services, make sure that the necessary Google Cloud APIs are enabled for your project.
 To do this, follow the instructions on the [authentication document](https://github.com/googleapis/google-cloud-common/blob/master/authentication/readme.md#authentication) shared by all the Google Cloud language libraries.

 Next, choose a method for authenticating API requests from within your project:

-1. When using `google-cloud` libraries from within Compute/App Engine, no additional authentication steps are necessary.
+1. When you use `google-cloud` libraries from within Compute/App Engine, no additional authentication steps are necessary.
 For example:
 ```java
 Storage storage = StorageOptions.getDefaultInstance().getService();
 ```
-2. When using `google-cloud` libraries elsewhere, there are several options:
+2. When you use `google-cloud` libraries elsewhere, there are several options:
   * [Generate a JSON service account key](https://cloud.google.com/storage/docs/authentication?hl=en#service_accounts).
-  After downloading that key, you must do one of the following:
+  After downloading that key, do one of the following:
     * Define the environment variable GOOGLE_APPLICATION_CREDENTIALS to be the location of the key.
     For example:
     ```bash
     export GOOGLE_APPLICATION_CREDENTIALS=/path/to/my/key.json
     ```
-    * Supply the JSON credentials file when building the service options.
+    * Supply the JSON credentials file when you build the service options.
 For example, this Storage object has the necessary permissions to interact with your Google Cloud Storage data:
     ```java
     Storage storage = StorageOptions.newBuilder()